InMobi

-InMobi is an Indian multinational mobile advertising technology company, based in Bengaluru.
-Its mobile-first platform allows brands, developers and publishers to engage consumers through contextual mobile advertising.
+InMobi (formerly mKhoj) is an Indian multinational technology company, based in Bangalore.
+Originally an SMS-based search engine, it now operates a mobile-first platform to enable contextual mobile advertising.

 The company was founded in 2007 under the name mKhoj by Naveen Tewari, Mohit Saxena, Amit Gupta and Abhay Singhal.
-In 2008, it was enhanced from SMS-based services to mobile advertising and rebranded as InMobi.
+In 2008, it transitioned from being a SMS-based search engine to mobile advertising and rebranded as InMobi.
 In 2011, InMobi became the first Indian unicorn startup company.
-It has 22 offices in 12 countries across 5 continents and employs around 1,500 people.
+It has 22 offices in 12 countries across 5 continents and employs around 2,500 people.

-The company is backed by Soft Bank, Kleiner Perkins Caufield & Byers and Ram Shriram's Sherpalo Ventures. esrnow a raised a total of US$215.6 million in three rounds of funding – US$0.5 million in 2007, US$7.1 million in Series A funding in 2008, US$8 million in Series B funding in 2010, US$200 million in Series C funding in 2011.
+The company is backed by Soft Bank, Kleiner Perkins Caufield & Byers and Ram Shriram's Sherpalo Ventures.
+It raised a total of US$215.6 million in three rounds of funding – US$0.5 million in 2007, US$7.1 million in Series A funding in 2008, US$8 million in Series B funding in 2010, US$200 million in Series C funding in 2011.

 History

 InMobi started in 2007, when it was known as mKhoj (mobile khoj), providing SMS-based search engine services.
-Started by the four founders out of a residential apartment in Bangalore, it has since grown into one of India's first unicorn companies.
+The launch followed its first round of funding of $500,000 USD was from Mumbai Angels in August 2006.
+It was started by the four founders out of a residential apartment in Bangalore.

 The founders later felt the need to rebrand to InMobi as the company shifted focus from mobile search to mobile advertising.
 "InMobi" was also thought to be easier to pronounce in English as compared to mKhoj – which is a derivative of the Hindi word for "search".
 The company initially operated in emerging markets in Asia and Africa, before expanding to the US in 2009.

-Financing

-The first round of funding of US$500 000 InMobi (then mKhoj) was from Mumbai Angels in August 2006.
-After rebranding the company from mKhoj to InMobi, they received Series A funding of US$7.1 million from Kleiner Perkins Caufield & Byers in 2008, and Series B funding to the tune of US$8 Million in 2010.
+After rebranding the company from mKhoj to InMobi, they received Series A funding of $7.1 million USD from Kleiner Perkins Caufield & Byers in 2008, and Series B funding to the tune of $8 Million USD in 2010.

-In 2011, the start-up raised US$200 million from Softbank.
-The investment was doled out in two tranches — US$100 million in 2011 and the rest in 2012.
+In 2011, the start-up raised $200 million USD from Softbank Group.
+The investment was doled out in two tranches, US$100 million in 2011 and the rest in 2012.